|Director : TRIEU-CUOT Patrick (firstname.lastname@example.org)|

 A novel genotypic method for accurate identification of gram-positive cocci at the species level.

 Several genotypic methods based on the analysis of PCR products derived from selected target DNA have been developed for bacterial species identification including the determination of the 16S rDNA sequence.
 In the latter case, however, the interpretation of these data may be complicated by the fact that closely related species may have identical 16S rDNA sequences or, alternatively, that divergent 16S rDNA sequences may exist within a single organism.
 To solve this problem, it is possible to use alternative monocopy target sequences which exhibit a higher divergence than that of the 16S rDNA.
 The sodA gene of the gram-positive cocci which encodes the manganese-dependent superoxide dismutase fulfills these criteria and we recently reported that sequencing of the sodA PCR product with the use of a single pair of degenerate primers constitutes a valuable approach to the genotypic identification of streptococcal and enterococcal species.
-We recently used the same universal primers to construct a sodA database of all coagulase-negative staphylococcal (CNS) type species described so far and we demonstrated the usefulness of this library for a rapid sequence-based identification method of CNS isolates.
+We used the same universal primers to construct a sodA database of all coagulase-negative staphylococcal (CNS) type species described so far and we demonstrated the usefulness of this library for a rapid sequence-based identification method of CNS isolates.
+More recently, this approach enabled us to characterize 2 novel streptococcal species, Streptococcus lutetiensis et Streptococcus pasteurianae, which are phylogenetically related to Streptococcus bovis.
 These sodA databases might be used to develop a rapid microbial identification system based on the DNA chips technology.

 |Publications of the unit on Pasteur's references database|